How to battle wage garnishment

 In this process, the court acts as a middleman between the garnishee and the creditor.
 The employer is responsible for deducting the garnished amounts to pay to the court.
 In this way they act as a middleman between you and the court.

 This process continues until the debt has been paid in full, or you stop working for your employer.
-However, the creditor must return to court to seek a new garnishment order after a year.
-Your employer could stop making payments after a year until it receives a new garnishment order.

 How much can be garnished from my wages?

 The law allows up to 30% of your net wages to be assigned under wage garnishment.
 Your net wages are considered to include salary, bonuses and commissions, after all taxes and other statutory liabilities have been paid.
+Revenue Canada has been known to take more than 30% if they deem the funds to be “self-employed income”.

 When the court assesses how much you can pay under a wage garnishment order, it will consider a host of factors in your ability to pay.
-It knows there is no mileage in taking so much from you that you could not afford to live.
+It knows there is no benefit in taking so much from you that you could not afford to live.
 So, while the maximum amount you will be required to pay is 30% of net wages, the court may reduce this with reference to:

 - Your family circumstances (e.g. dependents and other financial needs of your family)